citusdata/citus_docs/develop/reference_propagation.rst

   SELECT create_distributed_table('little_vals', 'key');
   SELECT create_distributed_table('big_vals',    'key');

-  -- We want to synchronise them so that every time little_vals -- are created, big_vals appear with double the value --
+  -- We want to synchronize them so that every time little_vals -- are created, big_vals appear with double the value --
   -- First we make a trigger function on each worker, which will